 Before I reveal the winner I want to talk you through this test’s methodology.

-The domains for this test were pulled from the Majestic Million.
+The domains for this test were pulled from the Majestic Million as I’ve always done.

 These are the top 1x million websites based on their number of referring IPs and Subnets according to Majestic.